CommitAnalysisInfrastructure/.github/profile/README.md

 This infrastructure represents the starting point for any person interested in reading more about the general capabilities and using it in a particular setting.
 The corresponding repository is therefore pinned below.

-All artifacts hosted as part of this organization have been created as part of the research activities carried out by members of the [Software System Engineering](https://sse.uni-hildesheim.de/en/fb4/institutes/ifi/software-systems-engineering-sse/) group of the [University of Hildesheim](https://www.uni-hildesheim.de/en/).
+All artifacts hosted as part of this organization have been created as part of the research activities carried out by members of the [Software Systems Engineering](https://sse.uni-hildesheim.de/en/fb4/institutes/ifi/software-systems-engineering-sse/) group of the [University of Hildesheim](https://www.uni-hildesheim.de/en/).